jkent/frogfs/README.md

 to FrogFS.
 The overlay is an optional feature of course; and IDF's VFS lets you mount filesystems to any prefix path of your choosing.

-Included is a standalone binary with an embedded filesystem to test and verify functionality and a clockwise HTTPd demo using the VFS system with a SPIFFS overlay.
+Included is a standalone demo with an embedded filesystem to test and verify functionality and a clockwise HTTPd demo using the VFS system with a SPIFFS overlay.
 Be warned however, merged directory listings are slow due to the nature of the spiffs stat vfs function.
 In most applications, however, this is